 The app, created with ARKit (iOS) and ARCore (Android), offered a unique experience of stepping into the film’s world.
 Enriched with director’s intro and some behind the scenes materials, it was an experience never seen before in film promotion.

-Using augmented reality in your digital campaign helps it stand out.
+Using augmented reality in your digital and marketing strategies helps your campaigns stand out.
 But in order to do so, it has to offer a unique approach – another Snapchat filter won’t impress your audience, but connecting it with a strong brand, an event or a possibility to become a part of a limited experience will.

 To create a great AR digital campaign, you should remember that a good ad: